gidsola/Discord-Interactions/README.md

 # Discord Interactions Zero
-**Discord Interactions implement for Autocode with native webhook handling providing a zero dependency solution.**
+**Discord Interactions with Native Webhook handling for a zero dependancy solution.**

 Update 2.0.2 Brings a new format to use.
 ```js